Acoustofluidics

 Proposed Agenda

-14:00-14:50: Keynote invited speaker Professor Richard Fu, Northumbria University at Newcastle, “Olympics in Acoustofluidics: higher, faster, stronger and better!”
+13:30-14:15 Invited keynote speaker: Professor Richard Fu, Northumbria University “Olympics in Acoustofluidics: higher, faster, stronger and better!

 Who May Attend

-All academic staff, Research Fellows, post-doc researchers or PhD students are invited.
+All members of the SIG, academic staff, Research Fellows, post-doc researchers or PhD students are invited.

 Confirming Attendance